Carlyle hires merger expert Robert Maguire for energy unit

-LONDON Asset manager Carlyle (CG.O) has hired high-profile energy deal expert Robert Maguire to help manage its foray into the international energy market, the group said on Friday.
+LONDON Feb 28 Asset manager Carlyle has hired high-profile energy deal expert Robert Maguire to help manage its foray into the international energy market, the group said on Friday.

-Robert Maguire is leaving advisory firm Perella Weinberg to become Managing Director of Carlyle International Energy Partners fund (CIEP), part of the group's $28 billion (16 billion pounds) global energy platform.
+Robert Maguire is leaving advisory firm Perella Weinberg to become Managing Director of Carlyle International Energy Partners fund (CIEP), part of the group's $28 billion global energy platform.

 Last year Carlyle hired oil entrepreneur and Petroplus founder Marcel van Poecke to head the CIEP team and has already made two acquisitions: oil and gas platform Varo Energy and exploration firm Discover.